rkyguitar/Clustering_and_hotel_recommendation/README.md

 # Clustering_and_hotel_recommendation
-In the project we are interested to build recommendation system and analyze the data belongs to hotel industries using clustering techniques
+In the project we are interested to build recommendation system and analyze the data belongs to hotel industries using clustering techniques like kmeans, denstiy based clustering, agglomerative clusterin.